patelheer2910/LiveWebLaneDetect/README.md

   Our testing code is in the notebook traffic_density_test.ipynb.
 Go to the notebook and run all cells.
 The output video will be 'traffic_density_analysis.mp4' and stored in the folder sample_video

 ## Visualizations
-Below is the final generated output of our model:
+Given link is the final generated output of our model:
 [Visualization](images/output_video.mp4)

 ## Data Collection